Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

  To use, set `useDynamicConfig` to `true`.

 - If you have your own proxy server and use `apiEndPoint` API, leave dynamic configuration off.
-- If you have users in China Mainland, then we recommend using dynamic configuration.
+- If you have users in China Mainland, then Amplitude recommends using dynamic configuration.
 - By default, this feature returns server URL of Amplitude's US servers, if you need to send data to Amplitude's EU servers, use `setServerZone` to set it to EU zone.

 ```js